alchemyplatform/aa-sdk/site/getting-started/setup.md

 ## 4. Fund your Smart Account

-To deploy the smart account and send UOs on its behalf, you'll need to add native token to your smart account.
+At scale, you can use our Gas Manager to [sponsor User Operations](/using-smart-accounts/sponsoring-gas/gas-manager) for smart accounts so the user doesn't need to fund their account.

-At scale, you might consider using our Gas Manager to [sponsor UserOperations](/using-smart-accounts/sponsoring-gas/gas-manager) for smart accounts.
-But for the purpose of this example, and because we're using a testnet, let's fund the account using the [Alchemy Faucet](https://sepoliafaucet.com).
-Make sure to log in with Alchemy to receive your testnet tokens.
+But for this quickstart guide, and because we're developing on a testnet, let's fund the account using the [Alchemy Faucet](https://sepoliafaucet.com).
+Simply log in with Alchemy and claim your testnet tokens for free.

 <img src="/images/alchemy-faucet.png" width="auto" height="auto" alt="Account Kit Overview" style="display: block; margin: auto;">

 ## 5. Send a User Operation using Account Kit

-Finally, let's deploy the newly funded smart account and send a UO on its behalf.
+Finally, deploy the newly funded smart account and send a UO on its behalf.

 <<< @/snippets/getting-started/send-user-operation.ts